ionic-team/ionic-framework/docs/angular/testing.md

 Tests for standalone Ionic UI components should only be added under the `/standalone` route.
 This allows for an isolated environment where the lazy loaded `IonicModule` is not initialized.
 The standalone components use Stencil's custom element bundle instead of the lazy loaded bundle.
 If `IonicModule` is initialized then the Stencil components will fall back to using the lazy loaded implementation instead of the custom elements bundle implementation.

-When testing Ionic components, use the exported `componentOnReady` helper from `@ionic/core` instead of calling `el.componentOnReady()` directly.
-The helper works with both lazy-loaded and custom-element builds, making it more likely the component has finished rendering before making assertions against its rendered DOM or running accessibility tests.
+### Waiting for Ionic Components

+Use the `componentOnReady` helper exported from `@ionic/core` rather than calling `el.componentOnReady()` directly.
+That method only exists on lazy loaded elements, so a direct call throws under the `/standalone` route.
+The helper covers both: under `/lazy` it awaits the element's own `componentOnReady()` promise, and under `/standalone` it waits one animation frame, giving the component's inner contents a chance to render.

 ## Adding New Test Apps